 - Not all lounges accept digital membership cards

-DragonPass offers 3 paid membership plans.
-Each one includes access to DragonPass lounges, dining discounts, and limo and meet and greet services.
-Where they differ is in how many times each one enables you to visit a lounge for free:
+Each one includes access to Dragonpass lounges, dining discounts, and limousine and meet-and-greet services.
+They differ in the number of times each one allows you to visit a lounge for free.

 | Classic | Preferential | Prestige | |